context-hub/docs/docs/advanced/development-process.md

 6. **Create Implementation Plans**: Use gathered context to formulate clear implementation strategies
 7. **Share Context Efficiently**: Generate focused context documents to share with team members or AI assistants

-By effectively using Context Generator to explore unfamiliar codebases, you can significantly reduce the time needed to understand complex systems, implement features more confidently, and solve bugs more efficiently.
+By effectively using **CTX** to explore unfamiliar codebases, you can significantly reduce the time needed to understand complex systems, implement features more confidently, and solve bugs more efficiently.
 The tool transforms overwhelming code exploration into a structured, methodical process that builds comprehensive understanding.